PhasecoreX/docker-red-discordbot/README.md

 The typical user will not need to use this environment variable.

 ## Extending This Image
-This image will run Red-Discordbot as a non-root user.
+This image will run Red-DiscordBot as a non-root user.
 This is great, until you want to install any cogs that depend on external libraries or pip packages.
-To get around this, the image will run Red-Discordbot in a python virtual environment.
+To get around this, the image will run Red-DiscordBot in a python virtual environment.
 You can see this in the directory `/data/venv`.
-This allows for Red-Discordbot to install any package it wants as the non-root user.
-This also allows for Red-Discordbot to always be up-to-date when it first launches.
+This allows for Red-DiscordBot to install any package it wants as the non-root user.
+This also allows for Red-DiscordBot to always be up-to-date when it first launches.

 Some pip packages will require external libraries, so some of the popular ones (the ones I need for my bot) are included in the `full` tag.
-If you find that Red-Discordbot cannot install a popular cog, you can either let me know for including the package in this tag, or you can extend this image, running `apt-get install -y --no-install-recommends` to install your dependencies:
+If you find that Red-DiscordBot cannot install a popular cog, you can either let me know for including the package in this tag, or you can extend this image, running `apt-get install -y --no-install-recommends` to install your dependencies:

 ```
 FROM phasecorex/red-discordbot